cloudership/infra_tf_base/doc/decisions.md

 ## List of Decisions

+### DBS-2024072802 Allow DB access from any IP address in the VPC (no granular IP restrictions to DB)

+For simplicity's sake, the DB can be accessed from anywhere in the VPC and the only access controls are via DB password authentication.

+### DBS-2024072801 Demo project using free tier as much as possible

+This project is to showcase skills and the author is broke.
+Hence decisions will prioritize cost savings and not reliability; however the foundations allow it to easily evolve into a more reliable architecture should the need arise.

+As an example: there will be a single DB hosted in a single availability zone for the entire platform under the free tier, using a cheap instance type.
+This can easily be changed via simple refactoring if the need arises.

 ### DBS-2024072002 Yes Kubernetes!

 Kubernetes is now the defacto container orchestration system, and EKS with Fargate runners solves the management